Skip to Content

 Beyond the tried-and-true in the guidebooks, there are endless unique places to visit in Greece.

-The country has more than 6,000 islands and islets – plenty of quiet and romantic Greek islands with pinch-me-I’m-dreaming beaches to escape to.
+With more than 6,000 islands and islets, there are plenty of quiet, romantic Greek islands with pinch-me-I’m-dreaming beaches to escape to.

-And with thousands of years of history, Greece is also home to mythical sites and one-of-a-kind spiritual places to soothe the soul.
+Add to that the remarkable historical sites.
+With thousands of years of history, Greece is also home to mythical places rich in ancient legends, fantastic archeological sites with beautifully preserved ruins and spiritual havens that soothe the soul.

-So if you’re keen to discover Greece’s unique, alternative and secret side, read on!
+So if you’re planning to visit Greece – and you’re keen to discover its unique, alternative and secret side – read on!

 Unique Places to Visit in Greece